theharold9000/Job-Ads---Brisbane/Embedded Software Engineer.md

-This is a role for someone who wants to be a 'full-service' software engineer.<br>
+This is a role for someone who wants to be a 'full-service' software engineer; developing across the full SDLC (including writing and executing test plans), creating product documentation and managing releases<br>

-New product development
-*New feature development within existing products *Quality improvement within existing products</br>

-**Responsibilities**
-* Develop product and feature proposals, estimates and reports.
-* Execute full lifecycle software development.
-* Develop test and execute software test plans.
-* Manage firmware software releases.

-**Skills and experience**</br>
+**Required skills**</br>

-* Experience with Qt
+* Experience developing with Qt
-* C, C#, Java
+* C, C++, maybe a bit of Java
-* Proven experience developing software user interfaces and experiences.
-* Knowledge of Key Value databases – preferably Redis.
+* An understanding of and experience working with KV stores (bonus points for Redis)
 * Experience with embedded Linux.

 **Extra nice to have**
 * Experience with embedded C on chip.

-If you're keen to be close to the beach, hit me up and we can discuss this opportunity in more detail!.
-Not really what you're looking for but you're interested in having a confidential discussion about other potential opportunities?
-Get in touch, your dream job could be waiting on the other side.
+Not really what you're looking for but you're interested in seeing what else is out there or exploring what's trending in tech at the moment?
+Get in touch, I'm always keen for a chat about cool things happening in dev!

 If you have an active GitHub, GitLab, BitBucket or Stack Overflow profile include a link or fork me because I want to see it!